|Position:||Assist. Head / ST / TE|

 |As a Player:||Lettered 3 times as a TE at Clemson (1985-87), strength & conditioning All-American (1987)|

 |College:||Bachelor's degree in finance from Clemson in 1987, master of business administration from Clemson in 1989.|

-• Had a big impact in Clemson winning the 2011 ACC title for the first time in 20 years.
-He has been on the staff of three ACC Atlantic Division titles in the last six years.
+•Had a big impact in Clemson winning the 2011 and 2015 ACC titles.
+He has been on the staff of four ACC Atlantic Division titles in the last seven years.

-• In 24 years as a full-time Division I coach, his teams have played in 20 bowl games.
-Including three years as a graduate assistant coach, it is 23 bowl games in 27 seasons.
+•In 25 years as a full-time Division I coach, his teams have played in 21 bowl games.
+Including three years as a graduate assistant coach, it is 24 bowl games in 28 seasons.

 *Courtesy Clemson Media Guide